When we need to install a piece of software unattended, the first thing we need to do is to determine the

 command) or similar to show the user what is going on.
 This is the quickest method to set up and test, but

-the drawback is that it does not work with UAC enabled (explained further down).
-Please refer
+the drawback is that it does not work with UAC enabled (explained further down) and should therefore not be the

 A startup script works in much the same way as a logon script.
 The drawback is that it only